Streams

 Listing 17-32: Filtering a Stream with the StreamExt::filter method

-Of course, this is not very interesting.
+Of course, this isn’t very interesting.
 We could do that with normal iterators and without any async at all.
 So let’s look at some of the other things we can do which are unique to streams.

 Composing Streams

-Let’s start by building a little stream of messages, similar to what we might see from a WebSocket or other real-time communication protocols.
+Let’s start by building a little stream of messages, as a stand-in for a stream of data we might see from a WebSocket or another real-time communication protocol.
 In Listing 17-33, we create a function get_messages which returns impl Stream<Item = String>.
 For its implementation, we create an async channel, loop over the first ten letters of the English alphabet, and send them across the channel.

 We also use a new type: ReceiverStream, which converts the rx receiver from the trpl::channel into a Stream with a next method.
 Back in main, we use a while let loop to print all the messages from the stream.